mesmacosta/google-datacatalog-governance-best-pratices/tag-central/README.md

 Follow the instructions and make sure you have set up the [.tvars](terraform/.tfvars) with your environment values before running `terraform`.
 The IAM members for the suggested personas can be any of: `user:{emailid}, serviceAccount:{emailid}, group:{emailid} or domain:{domain}`.

-The [datacatalog_tag_template.tf](terraform/datacatalog_tag_template/main.tf) contains 4 Tag Templates: Data Engineering Template, Derived Data Template, Data Governance Template and Data Quality Template.
+The [datacatalog_tag_template.tf](terraform/datacatalog_tag_template/main.tf) contains 4 Tag Templates:
+* Data Engineering Template
+* Derived Data Template
+* Data Governance Template
+* Data Quality Template

 They are suggestions, change the Tag Template Fields to fit your needs.

 -----